How to run a barcode stock count

 What should I do with duplicate barcodes?

 Fix duplicates before the count.
-A barcode should identify one item or package configuration.
+A barcode should identify one item or one package configuration, and duplicate rows should stay out of scanner release until the correct label or pack-size rule is documented.

 Can I use a phone for barcode stock counts?